|Click the Venn diagram to enlarge it.|

 Connectivism is Canadian George Siemens' learning theory from 2005.
 Siemens authored Knowing Knowledge, which explains changes in learning necessary for the digital age.
 He pioneered distance learning via cMOOCs at Athabasca University and the University of Manitoba.
 Basically, Connectivism posits a hive mind is crucial for learning because information is constantly changing.
 Therefore, the most important skill students need is to be able to find and filter information.
 What an individual student knows is unimportant.
 The collective memory is paramount.
-Siemen's emphasis for Connectivism is the community, which is “.”
+Siemen's emphasis for Connectivism is the community, which is “a clustering of similar areas of interest that allows for interaction, sharing, dialoguing and thinking together.”
 But is Connectivism really more of a teaching technique (a pedagogy), rather than a well-rounded learning theory?

 I can hear Marshall McLuhan calling "The medium is the message," from 1964.